-We apply up-to-date data and leading best-practice approaches.
+We apply up-to-date data and leading best-practice approaches. • partnerships with local community nurseries to use local seed collection and species continuity where appropriate.

-Action 2.7 Generate a whole of public land planting prioritisation program
+Action 2.6 Generate a whole of public land planting prioritisation program

 Combine the parkland (Action 2.6) and street tree planting priorities to develop a whole of public land planting prioritisation program.